 In 2013, she expanded her business’s footprint with a $450 million joint venture signed with Far East Orchard, a property group based in Singapore managing nearly 100 hotels in Australia, New Zealand and Europe.

 Charlotte was named in the 2021 Queen’s Birthday Honours List for significant service to the multicultural community, tourism and urban planning.
+In 2022, TFE Hotels, the accommodation platform backed by Charlotte, revealed plans to open its first Vibe and Adina hotels in Singapore.

 This kind of foresight bears out her long-standing respect not just in Australia’s entrepreneur community but also in the world.